-I’ve been offering financial advice professionally for nearly 40 years.
+I’ve been offering financial advice professionally for many decades.
 I’m also a millionaire several times over.

-During my decades in the trenches, I’ve heard every conceivable piece of financial advice, acted on many and offered some of my own.
+During my time in the trenches, I’ve heard every conceivable piece of financial advice, acted on many and offered some of my own.

 Following is the best of the best — a few simple sentences you can follow that will absolutely, positively make you richer.